WATER PLAY.. SIMPLE HOW-TO AND THE WHY BEHIND THE PLAY

 We used soap, sponges, an old toothbrush and dishwashing tool, some little cups and pitchers, and of course… WATER!
 We also set this activity up in our IKEA sensory table, but any old bins and buckets on the floor work just as well.

-Why is this a great activity for YOU?
+Why is water play a great activity for YOU?

 You can use things you already have